View this document as: a single page | multiple pages.

 Evidence Validation

-The CSP SHALL validate the authenticity, accuracy, and currency of presented evidence by:
+The CSP SHALL validate the authenticity, accuracy, and validity of presented evidence by confirming:

 Attribute Validation